isomerpages/mci-scai/_process/SCAI Proceedings.md

 variant: markdown
 description: ""
 ---
-## Pinpointing the specific challenges in AI
+## Identifying pivotal challenges in AI

-SCAI brings together a diverse group of experts for an in-depth dialogue on the key issues surrounding AI.
+SCAI convenes a diverse group of experts for an in-depth dialogue on the key issues surrounding AI.

+Throughout the three-day conference, our esteemed panel of experts seeks to discern

-Throughout the three-day conference, our esteemed panel of experts employs a systematic funnelling process to identify precise challenges within broad areas of concern that demand attention and resolution.
+Over the duration of the three-day conference, our esteemed panel of experts examines critical challenges in AI adoption and innovation that are pivotal for unlocking AI's full potential.
+Starting from broad areas of concern, the panel systematically employ a winnowing methodology to pinpoint clearly defined challenges that demand attention and resolution.

 ![SCAI - Identifying the key challenges in AI](/images/Process/scai_approach.jpg)

-Every member of the SCAI community is given an equal opportunity to contribute and influence the direction of the conversation, facilitated by a structured voting process that ensures equitable representation.
+Every member of the SCAI community is given equal opportunity to contribute and influence the direction of the conversation and a structured voting process ensures equitable representation.

-This meticulous and collaborative approach enables SCAI to attain a comprehensive understanding of the ongoing challenges in AI.
-The findings and conclusions from SCAI will lay the groundwork for the global community to strategically address the identified issues, ensuring that AI is leveraged for the global good.
+This meticulous and collaborative approach enables SCAI to achieve a comprehensive understanding of the ongoing challenges in AI.
+The findings and conclusions drawn by SCAI will lay the groundwork for the global community to strategically address the identified issues, enabling AI to be leveraged for the global good.